hunyadi/md2conf/README.md

 npm install -g @mermaid-js/mermaid-cli
 ```

-**Optional.** Converting PlantUML diagrams to PNG or SVG images before uploading to Confluence as attachments requires Java, Graphviz, and PlantUML JAR.
-(Refer to `--render-plantuml`.)
+**Optional but recommended.** PlantUML diagrams are embedded with compressed source data and will display using the [PlantUML Diagrams for Confluence](https://marketplace.atlassian.com/apps/1215115/plantuml-diagrams-for-confluence) app.
+For optimal display with dimensions and SVG attachments, install Java, Graphviz, and PlantUML JAR:

 1. **Install Java**: Version 8 or later from [Adoptium](https://adoptium.net/) or [Oracle](https://www.oracle.com/java/technologies/downloads/)
 2. **Install Graphviz**: Required for most diagram types (except sequence diagrams)